Cyberspace Administration of China: Propaganda

 In March 2024, CAC stated that the country's media outlets must create "positive propaganda" (正面宣传) about Chinese achievements.

 Artificial intelligence

 In April 2023, the Cyberspace Administration of China issued draft measures stating that tech companies will be obligated to ensure AI-generated content upholds the ideology of the CCP such as Core Socialist Values, avoids discrimination, respects intellectual property rights, and safeguards user data.
 Under these draft measures, companies bear legal responsibility for training data and content generated through their platforms.
-In July 2023, CAC announced a licensing requirement for generative artificial intelligence systems.
+In July 2023, CAC announced a licensing requirement for generative AI systems.
 Before releasing a large language model to the public, companies must seek approval from the CAC to certify that the model refuses to answer certain questions relating to political ideology and criticism of the CCP.
 In May 2024, CAC announced that it rolled out a large language model trained on Xi Jinping Thought.

+In April 2026, the Cyberspace Administration of China issued draft regulations on AI-generated "digital humans."
+The proposal requires labeling of AI-generated content, restricts certain AI services for minors, and bans unauthorized deepfakes of real individuals.

 International cooperation

 Since at least 2017, CAC has cooperated with Roskomnadzor, Russia's principal internet regulator and censor.